By Mary Alusin

 - Excessive licking or scratching of a particular part of the body

 If the life quality is not good enough, it’s about time to consider pet euthanasia.
 The following signs show whether the dog still enjoys a quality life:

-- Feeding – the dog is fed well, and you can see that it has a good appetite.
+- Feeding – the dog is fed well, and you can see a good appetite.

 - Hydration- a healthy dog should be able to drink sufficient water to avoid dehydration.
-If it is not drinking water, it means that there is something wrong with the dog.
+If it is not drinking water, there is something wrong with the dog.

 - Hygiene – a dog leading a quality life should be able to go to the bathroom by itself.
 Take keen observation if you realize that your dog has started lying on its mess or developing some sores.